auth0/universal-login/media/FAQ.md

 The SDK provides multiple ways to detect and view errors during the process:

 1. **Screen-Specific Errors**
-   Each screen includes a `transaction.getErrors()` method, which returns a list of errors specific to that screen.
+   Each screen includes a `transaction.errors` property, which returns a list of errors specific to that screen.
 These errors are generated after the final validation of the request, helping you identify issues that need attention.

 2. **Submit Handler Errors**
    The SDK may throw errors if invalid parameters are passed to the submit handler.
 These errors occur when validation fails and can be caught during the submission process.